codepongo/utocode/README.md

-* windows - the source can only in the windows os.
+* windows - the source can be used only in the windows os.

 	+ ondesktop.cpp
 		set console windows in the desktop,